maziac/DeZog/design/Disassembly.md

 So, the user has to decide by himself what from the changed register is output and what is just a side effect.

+A changed register is a register that is modified in the subroutine such that it may contain a different value when leaving the subroutine than when entering it.

+An input parameter/register is a register that somehow modifies the output.
+Output can be another register, memory or I/O.

+Notes:
+- Side effects are not considered.
+I.e. if an I/O port is read from an "input" register but the IN result is afterwards "thrown away" the "input" register is not recognized as input.

 Additional to the flow path (as in flow chart and call graph) the values of the registers are taken into account.
 The analysis is symbolic as the registers are normally not assigned with a concrete number but just with a symbolic value.

 When a register gets a new value it is updated in a map called 'registers'.
 - If, at subroutine end, a register does not exist in the map it's value is not touched by the subroutine.
 I.e. it is unused.